natalieagus/50002/docs/Software/k_stackandprocedures.md

 The state of the stack and the registers is therefore as shown.
 Notice how `POP` instructions can be used to *restore* the registers state to before as in **Step 1**.

+{: note-title}
+> Garbage Values
+>
-> The remnants of data that was pushed to the stack actually stays in memory, but its rendered *irrelevant* because it can be overwritten again by other instructions (hence space is seen as *freed*).
-In fact, there's no such thing as **erasing** contents in the memory unit unless we explicitly write a bunch of zeroes to make it disappear.
-We simply always *overwrite* them.
+> The **remnants** of data that was pushed to the stack actually stays in memory, but its rendered *irrelevant* because it can be overwritten again by other instructions (hence space is seen as *freed*).
+>
+> In fact, there's no such thing as **erasing** contents in the memory unit in the physical world, unless we explicitly **write** a bunch of zeroes to make it disappear.
+We simply always overwrite them.
+It's unlike scrubbing away pencil drawings.

 <img src="https://dropbox.com/s/u5r91wv4dbfmxv4/stack_popped.png?raw=1"  class="center_seventy" >

- **Resetting the stack**
+#### Resetting the stack
 Finally, we reset a stack by simply changing the value `SP`.
 For example, we can return the state of `SP` to `0` as it was before **Step 1**.

 ```cpp
 DEALLOCATE(67)
 ```

+This allows whatever that was at address `0x10C` or 268 to be overwritten, effectively "clearing" the memory.

+{: .new-title}
+> Try!
+>
-> Try out these instructions in `bsim`, and observe the state of the stack and registers after executing each instruction as practice.
+> There's no point staring at these assembly data.
+Try out these instructions in `bsim`, and observe the state of the stack and registers **after** executing **each** instruction as practice.

 ## [Implementing Procedure Linkage Contract Using Stack](https://www.youtube.com/watch?v=u4TETujaNuk&t=1950s)

-Recall that:
+### Function Caller Procedure

- A (function) **caller** must obey the following calling sequence ,
+A (function) **caller** must obey the following calling sequence:
-1. Put arguments on the **stack**
-	> Put them in **reverse order.** Last argument is pushed first.
-First argument is pushed last.
+1. Put arguments on the **stack** in <span style="color:red; font-weight: bold;">reverse order</span>, meaning that last argument is pushed first and the first argument is pushed last.
 2. Branch to the target function, leaving return address in `LP`
-3. Remove arguments on stack upon return
-	> Can be done using `DEALLOCATE(N)`where `N` is the number of arguments
+3. Remove arguments on stack upon return of the callee.
+This can be done using `DEALLOCATE(N)`where `N` is the number of arguments
-4. Obtain return value from `R0` (if any)
-	> For example: `ST(R0, location, Rx)`
+4. Obtain return value from `R0` (if any), for example: `ST(R0, location, Rx)`

-Let's use our factorial function again:
+Let's use our factorial function to illustrate each of these steps:
 ```cpp
 int fact(int n){
 	int r = 1;